 The children initially focus on the United Kingdom and its countries as represented in photographs, books and stories.
 They begin to consider oceans of the world and learn about the fauna in the North and South Poles.
 The children are introduced to places that contrast with the UK when they study the conditions in the North and South Poles.
 They study small areas of the UK in more detail when studying local weather and comparing urban and rural locations.
 The children develop their geographical vocabulary through learning about the physical features of contrasting places.
 They develop their geographical skills by using maps, atlases and globes, compasses and aerial photographs and plan perspectives.
 They are taught to interpret simple maps and keys.

-In Year 1, the children learn to use percussion instruments, both tuned and untuned.
-They discover the difference between pulse and rhythm in music using their singing voices, body percussion and classroom percussion instruments.
+In their musicianship classes, the children learn to use percussion instruments, both tuned and untuned.
+They discover the difference between pulse and rhythm using their singing voices, body percussion and classroom percussion instruments.
 There is a focus on developing the thinking voice (inner ear) and promoting aural memory through singing.
 The children learn how to stand and breathe properly when singing and understand how this improves the vocal quality.
 The children also develop an understanding of the music concepts - pitch, dynamics, timbre and tempo and structure in music.
-They are taught many songs which enhances and develops their aural memories.
+They are taught many songs which enhance and develop their aural memories.

-Through circle times sessions the children discuss together and explore, for example, the importance and reasons for rules, taking responsibilities and cooperating with others.
-They are encouraged to understand and embrace their individual identities, how they grow and change and how to make healthy life style choices.
+In circle times sessions the children discuss together and explore, for example, the importance and reasons for rules, taking responsibilities and cooperating with others.
+They are encouraged to understand and embrace their individual identities, how they grow and change and how to make healthy life-style choices.
 In addition, they learn how to live together and make friendships work by embracing individuality and celebrating differences.